Sclerotinia infection risk alerts (forecast) for oilseed rape

 If spores are present, conducive weather is required for infection to occur.

-Based on observed (past 24 hours) and forecast (next 72 hours) weather data, the interactive maps track the period of time that relative humidity (RH) and air temperatures are at or above threshold (80% and 7°C, respectively).
+Based on observed weather for the past 24 hours and forecast weather for the next 72 hours, the interactive maps track the period of time that relative humidity (RH) and air temperatures are at or above threshold, 80% and 7°C, respectively.

-If these thresholds are exceeded for 23 continuous hours (the time needed in order for sclerotinia to infect the crop), a weather-based infection alert is issued at the corresponding site (dark blue circle).
-Near misses are also highlighted (light blue circles).
-Where infection risk is low, this is shown (green circles).
+If these thresholds are exceeded for 23 continuous hours, which is the time needed for sclerotinia to infect the crop, a weather-based infection alert is issued at the corresponding site, indicated by the dark blue circles.
+Near misses are also highlighted, indicated by light blue circles.
+Where infection risk is low, it is indicated by green circles.

-Click on a circle (any colour) to show an hour-by-hour chart of the sclerotinia infection risk for that site.
+Click on a circle to show an hour-by-hour chart of the sclerotinia infection risk for that site.

-Sclerotinia control products are protectants and should be applied prior to infection (before circles turn blue).
+Sclerotinia control products are protectants and should be applied prior to infection, which is before the circles turn blue.

 Forecast forensics